ntegan/loadup_original/README.md

 # loadup

-Header only library for NtLoadDriver annd NtUnloadDriver.
+Header only library for NtLoadDriver and NtUnloadDriver.
 Registry entries and temp files that may be created are deleted when `driver::unload(...)` is called.

 # examples